Intesa opening Pravex bank branches in Ukraine when safe to do so | Business

 With 780 staff and around 45 branches, Intesa is the only Italian bank operating in Ukraine.
 "Each day, we are able to safely open a part of our branches, primarily in the western part of Ukraine, where many of those fleeing the fighting now find themselves," Marco Elio Rottigni, head of the international subsidiaries' division, said in an emailed statement.

 Rottigni said Intesa's units in nearby countries were raising money to help refugees, while also ensuring that ATMs and foreign exchange services were able to support the large influx of people.
-Intesa also has subsidiaries in Slovakia, Slovenia, Hungary and the Czech Republic in central and eastern Europe.
+Intesa also has subsidiaries in Slovakia, Slovenia, Hungary, the Czech Republic, Romania and Moldova in central and eastern Europe.

 Intesa on Thursday said it was conducting a strategic review of its presence in Russia following the invasion of Ukraine.
 With 976 local staff, Intesa handles more than half of all commercial transactions between Russia and Italy.